mrBicool/SafecoreVPN/README.md

 3. Long press the download button and choose open with Winrar or WinARchiver
 4. Choose the downloaded file and open it
 5. Choose your appropriate type of connection.
-6. Choose Server and long press -> open with OpenVPN
+6. Select Server from the list and long press -> open with OpenVPN
+4. choose the available promo for your network selection.
+[Network Promo List](#available-promos-for-network)
-7. A username and password fields will appear, just ask me for your account.
+5. ask me for your account.
-8. Ask me for available promo's for your network before connecting..
+6. then connect
-9. Cheeer's :)
+7. Cheeer's :)

 ### For Laptop/Desktop PC
 1. Download this app.
 [Click me to download](http://www.mediafire.com/file/egro4vxlvsks6ot/pcSafecore.zip)